afarahi/tatter/readme.md

  and generating a few thousands of bootstrap realizations when the sample size is large (n, m >1000) is not practical.

-- The provided tests reproduce Figures 3, 4, and 5 in the paper.
+- The provided tests reproduce Figures X, X, and X in the paper.
 Running all of these tests takes ~30 minutes.
 If your are impatient to reproduce one of the figures try `mnist_digits_distance.py` first.

 ## References

 [1].
-A. Farahi, "[]()", arXiv preprint:
+A. Farahi, Y. Chen "[]()", arXiv preprint:

 [2].
 A. Gretton, B. M. Karsten, R. J. Malte, B. Schölkopf, and A. Smola, "[A kernel two-sample test](http://www.jmlr.org/papers/v13/gretton12a.html)."